jon-chun/openface-analysis/README.md

 ## Instructions

-Before running anything, make sure you put these files where they can be called upon: cortisol_original.csv, ctq.csv, gender.csv, medication.csv, and threatdep.csv.
+Before running anything, make sure you put these files somewhere so they can be called upon: cortisol_original.csv, ctq.csv, gender.csv, medication.csv, and threatdep.csv.
 Now run the files in this order:

 1. OpenFacePrep: This pulls raw Cold Press files straight from OpenFace, removes everyone that needs to be excluded, and smushes them together into a file called "cp_full.csv" and "cp_master.csv".
 2. OpenFaceFixingCortisol: This pulls the raw cortisol .csv, properly transforms relevant variables, and spits out a corrected file called "cortisol.csv".